stephenw6888/api-independent-study/entries/entry#4/entry#4.md

 <li>KeyInput Class</li>

 <p>Key Adapter allows for a functional key pressed and released buttons.
-Capitalize <b>P and R<b>.
+Capitalize <b>P and R</b>.
 Set the key to grabbing a letter binding on the keyboard inside the keyPressed. </p>

 ``public class KeyInput extends KeyAdapter{ private Handler handler;   }``